Fork me on GitHub

 end

-In this case, you can give the source method a block:
+In this case, it is better to give the source method a block:

 Index::Memory.new :books do